Migros Online: 2013 to 2020

 The first LeShop.ch DRIVE was opened in October 2012.
 The concept of on-location stocking with orders possible up to two hours before the collection of the goods was an innovation in the Swiss market.

-In 2013, Dominique Locher succeeds Christian Wanner as CEO.
-Under his leadership, the first PickMup pick-up locations will open in 2015.
-LeShop.ch has plans to open a second DRIVE location in Staufen, Aargau, in the second half of 2014.
+In 2013, Dominique Locher succeeded Christian Wanner as CEO.
+Under his leadership, the first PickMup pick-up locations opened in 2015.
+LeShop.ch planned to open a second DRIVE location in Staufen, Aargau, in the second half of 2014.

-LeShop.ch ended 2013 with uninterrupted growth and a 6% or CHF9 million increase in turnover to CHF 158.1.
+LeShop.ch ended 2013 with uninterrupted growth and a 6% or CHF 9 million increase in turnover to CHF 158.1.
 LeShop.ch increased sales by CHF 7 million to CHF 165 million in 2014.

 According to media reports, the opening of a second pilot DRIVE site, located in Staufen, Canton of Aargau (Switzerland) in September 2014, got off to a good start.

 For the first time, the online supermarket is now available for the whole central region of German-speaking Switzerland.
 Also since 2014, about 300 eco-friendly Alnatura products can be ordered on LeShop.ch – the only Swiss supplier of this collection.

 The trial launch of the pilot RAIL project with Swiss Federal Railways SBB was completed in 2014.
-The findings and experiences will be incorporated into the project's further development.
+The findings and experiences were incorporated into the project's further development.

 These innovations already led to positive business results in 2014.
 LeShop.ch continued to grow, with online sales of groceries reaching CHF 165 million.
 This is CHF 7 million or 4.4% more than the previous year.
 "The online business is growing at an above-average rate".

-In 2015, sales at the online supermarket grew by 6,6% to a total of CHF 176 million.
+In 2015, sales at the online supermarket grew by 6.6% to a total of CHF 176 million.
 The number of employees grew to 308.
 The same year LeShop.ch began a pilot scheme involving eleven "PickMup collection points", allowing online customers to collect their pre-packed groceries the day after placing their orders.
 Income statement figures have so far not been published.

 In early 2017, LeShop.ch introduced in-car delivery together with Volvo and Swiss Post.

 In November 2020 LeShop.ch changed its name to Migros Online.

 Management and administration

 At the end of September 2013, co-founder Christian Wanner handed over his responsibilities as CEO to Dominique Locher, who had been Sales and Marketing Director since 2000.
-Former Director of Finances and Human Resources, Sacha Herrmann, was appointed Chief Operating Officer and continues to support the Board in his new function.
-Christian Wanner remains on as a member of the Board of Directors.
+The former Director of Finances and Human Resources, Sacha Herrmann, was appointed Chief Operating Officer and continued to support the Board in his new function.
+Christian Wanner remained on as a member of the Board of Directors.

-Urs Schumacher took over the management of LeShop.ch as CEO on August 1, 2017, replacing Dominique Locher.
+Urs Schumacher took over the management of LeShop.ch as CEO on 1 August 2017, replacing Dominique Locher.
 COO Sacha Herrmann left the online supermarket at the end of September 2017.
 The search for a suitable successor was initiated.
 In October 2017, founder Christian Wanner also left the company.
 He was replaced as a director by Digitec co-founder Florian Teuteberg.

 Katrin Tschannen took over the management of LeShop and "Migros Food Online" as CEO on 1 March 2020.